Avon Hill Neighborhood Conservation District

 Boundaries: The Avon Hill Neighborhood Conservation District contains approximately 220 properties in an area bounded by Linnaean Street, Raymond Street, Upland Road, and the zoning boundary of the BA-2 and C-2 zones along Massachusetts Avenue.

 Administration: The district is regulated by the Avon Hill NCD Commission, a group of volunteer Cambridge citizens appointed by the City Manager.
 Administration of district business is provided by staff members of the Historical Commission, a department of the city government.
-If you have any questions about the Avon Hill NCD, please e-mail Charlie Sullivan or call the office at 617/349-4683 or TTY at 617/349-6112.
+If you have any questions about the Avon Hill NCD, please e-mail Allison Crosbie or call 617/349-4686.

 Frequently Downloaded Files: